jordan4ibanez/Formine/README.md

 This is written in Fortran 2003 up to 2018.
 Basically whatever my compiler (gfortran) allows.

+If you like what I do, and would like to support me: [My Patreon](https://www.patreon.com/jordan4ibanez)

 Come join the Fortran Discord: https://discord.gg/tfn3M28ppP